 Development work where bats are present takes one of two forms: compensation or mitigation.

 - Mitigation – minimises the impact of the development on bats (e.g carrying out works to a summer roost in winter when the bats are not present)

-- Compensation – offsetting of the impact of the development (e.g. providing alternative roosts such as bat boxes or more significant roost spaces).
+- Compensation – offsetting the impact of the development (e.g. providing alternative roosts such as bat boxes or more significant roost spaces).

-How long is a bat survey valid for?
+How long does a bat survey take?